-Concern of Attempts to Pre-empt Federal Regulation
+Concern over Attempts to Pre-empt Federal Regulation

 A number of private providers expressed concern in their testimony that the proposed legislation would pre-empt federal regulation.
-The Task Force clearly understands this would be illegal.
-Rather, what the proposed legislation does is consolidate and merge the authorities that currently flow down from the federal government, which Hawaii currently assigns independently to the PUC and to DCCA.
-We believe this consolidation of current authorities and responsibilities will position Hawaii to be more effective now as well as better-positioned for a different future that will likely be based on new approaches to federal regulation under a new federal administration that has placed a new emphasis on broadband.
+The Task Force clearly understands this would be illegal and proposed no such thing.
+The proposed legislation simply consolidates and merges the various authorities that currently flow down from the federal government and which Hawaii currently assigns independently to the PUC and to DCCA.
+We believe this consolidation of current authorities and responsibilities will position Hawaii to be more effective now and better-positioned for a future that will likely be based on new approaches to federal regulation under a new federal administration that has placed a new emphasis on broadband.
 The Task Force would have no objection to any amendments that make it clear that Hawaii is not attempting to illegally pre-empt any federal law or regulation.